firebase/firebaseui-web/README.md

 ### Custom providers

 Out of the box, Firebase UI provides styled, themeable buttons for all of the Firebase supported providers.
-If you wish to add a custom provider, either supporting SAML or OIDC, you can achive this by extending the OAuth component:
+If you wish to add a custom provider, either supporting SAML or OIDC, you can achieve this by extending the OAuth component:

 <details>
   <summary>React</summary>